SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 ![Use the Fieldbus Device Widget](/images/users-guide/cloud-fieldbus/fieldbus-modbus-status.png)

 Registers and coils that can be changed are represented by active widgets.
-For example, in the screenshot above, the "Master switch" coil and the "Mode" register are editable.
 If you click a switch, an operation to change the corresponding coil or register is sent to the terminal.
 Similar, if you change a value and click **Set**, an operation is created.
 The terminal will then carry out the configuration change on the device, as requested through the operation.
 While the operation is being processed, a progress indicator is shown.

 #### <a name="scada"></a>Monitoring the device status using the SCADA widget